Filtering Transactions

 Here is an image of the multiple filters that have been selected.
 In this example, these include a Date range, multiple Categories, and a Note.

 Now we want to see the total spent on the Mercedes car in 2021.
-This is shown at the top centre of the following image.
+This is shown at the top center of the following image.

 But what if we need to drill down further and calculate just the costs were for servicing this particular car?
 By deselecting the non-applicable transactions a revised total appears as shown below.
 Alternatively just remove the non-applicable category filters.